madebygrant/Karri/README.md

 This repository is more a reference as the theme is **unlikely to be maintained**.

-Where WordPress is heading in the near future.. it's geared towards using block-based themes.
+WordPress is heading towards using block themes nowadays, not php templates anymore.

 ### Directory List